Alpinisme conseils pour débuter

 • A good physical and technical level must be shared

-• The objectives must be clear and common
+• Goals must be clear and shared

-Choosing your first shopping trips
+Choosing your first routes

 Managing altitude acclimatization